 where $r_S = 2GM/c^2$ in such a way $U(r)$ and $m(r)$ are dimensionless functions that reduces to zero for the SW asymptotic solution.
 Finally, since $r$, $R(r)$ and $a$ are dimensional quantities; we recast them as dimensionless parameters.
 We will express $r$ in units of $r_S$.
 We redefine $R(r)$ as $P(r) = 2\,a\,R(r)$ since $f_R (R) = 2\,a\,R(r)$ measures dimensionless deviations with respect to GR.
 Finally, the ratio $r/\sqrt{3a}$ naturally emerges in the asymptotic solutions, so we define $\alpha = \sqrt{3a}/r_S$.
 Then we introduce the following definitions: \\

-Using expressions (\ref{Bfun} - \ref{def3}) and considering $f(R) \approx R + a \, R^2$ on equations (\ref{system1}-\ref{system3}) we obtain, \begin{widetext}
+Using expressions (\ref{Bfun} - \ref{def3}) and considering $f(R) = R + a \, R^2$ on equations (\ref{system1}-\ref{system3}) we obtain, \begin{widetext}

 \end{widetext} where primes denote derivatives with respect to $x$.
-Now we consider a perturbation around SW so $U$, $m$, $P$ and their derivatives are much less than $1$ then we linearize the system,
+Now we consider a perturbation around SW so $U$, $m$, $P$ and their derivatives are much less than $1$ then we linearize the system above yielding,

-As we can see in both expressions, linear and nonlinear systems, there is a fixed point at $P=P'=m'=0$ that corresponds to SW solution if $m=U=0$.
+As we can see in (\ref{lin1}-\ref{lin3}) and in the nonlinear system (\ref{system_non_lin1}-\ref{system_non_lin3}), there is a fixed point at $P = P' = m' = 0$.
+This point corresponds to the Schwarzschild solution when $m = U = 0$.
+On the other hand, the Schwarzschild geometry also requires $P = 0$, since $P$ parametrises deviations from the Ricci-flat condition $R=0$.
 This has been proved in other references \cite{delaCruz-Dombriz:2009pzc} but we want to analyze solutions that tend to SW at large radii.
 For doing that, we will solve equations (\ref{lin1}-\ref{lin3}) considering $x\gg1$ so we keep leading order terms for $P$ and $P'$ at that limit,

-From equation (\ref{limit3}) and accordingly with \cite{AparicioResco:2016xcm}, we can see two different behaviors depending on $a>0$ or $a<0$.
-If $a>0$ then $\alpha^2>0$ and we will have exponential solutions, if $a<0$ then $\alpha^2<0$ and we obtain damping oscillations for $P(x)$.
-We analyze them in the next subsections and, once we obtain asymptotic analytic solutions, we use them in the numerical approach to calculate the global solution.